Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2020-12-20-first-milestone.markdown

 author: Giuseppe Barillari
 ---

-The current microbit program has been moved to a test file so it does not get compiled anymore.
-That is because the initial joystick program has been introduced.
+The current microbit program has been moved to a test file not to get compiled anymore.
+That is because I introduced the initial joystick program has.
-It has very limited functionality as of now, as it is only able to send gestures identifiers, using the onboard gyroscope.
-And from now on, the microbit will not wait for confirmation before sending more data by default.
+It has currently minimal functionality, as it can only send gestures identifiers using the onboard gyroscope.
+Moreover, from now on, the microbit will not wait for confirmation before sending more data by default.